 Objective: The objective of the Prototype Pitch is to convince the audience that the design meets the user's needs and is equitable in its design.
 Students will prepare a creative, engaging presentation to pitch their prototype to an audience, including a group of judges.
-The presentation should define the problem; provide a detailed description of their user and their needs; discuss how their product is innovative; and provide a demonstration of their prototype including highlighting its advantages.
-The pitch should differ from the Technical Presentation and be a complete presentation as questions will not be allowed.
+Be in a "shark tank" or "infomercial" mindset.
+The presentation should define the problem; provide a detailed description of their user, inequity addressed, and their needs; discuss how their product is innovative; and provide a demonstration of their prototype including highlighting its advantages.
+The pitch should be non-technical.
+Technical information will be addressed in the Technical Presentation.
+Prepare a complete presentation as questions will not be allowed.